smerdis/streams/README.md

-# bids_formatter
+# Streams project
-Tools for converting existing Silverlab datasets to BIDS format
+Umbrella repository for code compriing the streams project